 - April 2004: In North Richland Hills, Texas, a 32-year-old mother of two went to her local CVS for her regular birth control prescription refill.
 The pharmacist refused to refill her prescription because of his personal beliefs.
 The pharmacist said he would not fill the prescription because oral contraceptives are “not right” and “cause cancer.”

 - January 2004: In Denton, Texas, a rape survivor seeking EC was turned away from an Eckerd pharmacy by three pharmacists, who refused to fill the time-sensitive prescription due to their religious beliefs.
 The pharmacists’ refusal put the survivor in danger of becoming pregnant due to the rape.

-- The laws and regulations in most states do not specifically speak to the issue of pharmacist refusals based on personal beliefs.
-States that provide general guidance about when pharmacists may refuse to dispense tend to limit the reasons for such a refusal to professional or medical considerations—such as potentially harmful contraindication, interactions with other drugs, improper dosage, and suspected drug abuse or misuse—as opposed to personal judgments.
+- The laws and regulations in most states do not specifically speak to the issue of pharmacy refusals based on personal beliefs.
+States that provide general guidance about when pharmacies or pharmacists may refuse to dispense tend to limit the reasons for such a refusal to professional or medical considerations—such as potentially harmful contraindication, interactions with other drugs, improper dosage, and suspected drug abuse or misuse—as opposed to personal judgments.

 - Many pharmacist associations that have considered this issue, including the American Pharmacists Association, have issued policies requiring that patient access to legally prescribed medications is not compromised—for example by either filling valid prescriptions or transferring them to another pharmacist who can.
-Although such policies are not legally binding, they encourage pharmacists to meet consumers’ needs.
+Although such policies are not legally binding, they encourage pharmacies to meet consumers’ needs.

 Fewer than half of the states in the country explicitly address the issue of refusals to provide medication to patients in the pharmacy.